Does My Spouse Have to Testify?

 There are two distinct evidentiary privileges in California for married couples.
 They are testimonial privilege (California Evidence Code 971) and confidential communication privilege (California Evidence Code 980).
-This is a complicated area of the law, and if you need assistance because a spouse is seeking a restraining order against you, call Berenji & Associates today for a free consultation.
+This is a complicated area of the law, and if you need assistance because a spouse is seeking a restraining order against you, call Berenji & Associates today for a case evaluation.

 These privileges preclude a spouse from being called to testify their spouse, and prevent the disclosure of confidential spousal communications.
 While these privileges seem broad, there are important exceptions one must consider before attempting to invoke these privileges.